Generic name: ciprofloxacin (oral) [ SIP-roe-FLOX-a-sin ]

 low levels of potassium in your blood (hypokalemia).

 Do not give this medicine to a child without medical advice.

 It is not known whether this medicine will harm an unborn baby.
 Tell your doctor if you are pregnant.

 You should not breastfeed while taking ciprofloxacin and for 2 days after your last dose.
 Ask your doctor about breastfeeding if you take this medicine for anthrax exposure.

 How should I take ciprofloxacin?

-Shake the oral suspension (liquid) for at least 15 seconds just before you measure a dose.
-Measure the liquid with a special dose-measuring spoon or medicine cup.
-If you do not have a dose-measuring device, ask your pharmacist for one.
-Do not give the oral suspension through a feeding tube.
+Shake the oral suspension (liquid) for 15 seconds before you measure a dose.
+Use the dosing syringe provided, or use a medicine dose-measuring device (not a kitchen spoon).
+Do not give ciprofloxacin oral suspension through a feeding tube.

-Use this medicine for the full prescribed length of time.
-Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
+Use ciprofloxacin for the full prescribed length of time, even if your symptoms quickly improve.
+Skipping doses can increase your risk of infection that is resistant to medication.
 Ciprofloxacin will not treat a viral infection such as the flu or a common cold.

 Store at room temperature away from moisture and heat.
 Do not allow the liquid medicine to freeze.
 Throw away any unused liquid after 14 days.

 If you take regular tablets or oral suspension: Take the medicine as soon as you can, but skip the missed dose if your next dose is due in less than 6 hours.